JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Mas_Sobre_Cuantos_Sobreviven_1a_Parte.md

 We agree on the first part, on what I am reflecting on, because it is not so clear to me that this rejection is not conscious, although obviously there will be degrees and there will be mitigating factors, but I think it could occur with some frequency, which is not the case. completely definitive, we'll see...
 We agree on the first part, what I'm reflecting on, because it's not so clear to me that this rejection is not conscious, although obviously there will be degrees and there will be mitigating factors, but I think it could happen with a certain frequency, which is not entirely definitive, we'll see...

 **Eduardo:** It seems that we all have doubts about how to survive.
 In his day I commented that my blood froze when I read, in the beginning, the first documents of the UB.
-I have started from the beginning and the following paragraph that is in [Paper 2, Section 3, paragraph 3](/en/The_Urantia_Book/2#p3_3) has caught my attention.
+I have started from the beginning and the following paragraph that is in <a id="a90_246"></a>[Paper 2, Section 3, paragraph 3](/en/The_Urantia_Book/2#p3_3) has caught my attention.
 In fact, all of it is not wasted.

 > _Cessation of existence is usually decreed at the dispensational or epochal adjudication of the realm or realms. ***On a world such as Urantia it comes at the end of a planetary dispensation***.
 Cessation of existence can be decreed at such times by co-ordinate action of all tribunals of jurisdiction, extending from the planetary council up through the courts of the Creator Son to the judgment tribunals of the Ancients of Days.
 The mandate of dissolution originates in the higher courts of the superuniverse following an unbroken confirmation of the indictment originating on the sphere of the wrongdoer’s residence; and then, when sentence of extinction has been confirmed on high, the execution is by the direct act of those judges residential on, and operating from, the headquarters of the superuniverse._

 Later he says:

 > _It is wrong to think of God as being coaxed into loving his children because of the sacrifices of his Sons or the intercession of his subordinate creatures, “for the Father himself loves you.”
 It is in response to this paternal affection that ***God sends the marvelous Adjusters*** to indwell the minds of men.
 God’s love is universal; “whosoever will may come.” ***He would*** “have all men be saved by coming into the knowledge of the truth.”
-He is “not willing that any should perish.”_ ([UB 2:5.2](/en/The_Urantia_Book/2#p5_2))
+He is “not willing that any should perish.”_ (<a id="a96_495"></a>[UB 2:5.2](/en/The_Urantia_Book/2#p5_2))

 It seems that the Father's desire is that everyone be saved, but if someone does not “arrive” I interpret that he is not going to have a “heart attack”.
 Come on, it is real, at least for me, that if you do not take into account the existence of God and you are not interested in knowing his plan, you run the risk of missing out on ascent to Paradise.